 Better still, mix and match distillery visits and create your own completely customized bourbon experience!
 That’s what we did, and we ended up with a day tour that surpassed our expectations.

 Keep in mind that you won’t be able to visit all of the distilleries in a single day— even a weekend could be cutting it close.
 Many distilleries require you to take a tour that can last as long as 90 minutes, and many close between 3 and 5 PM.
 Adding in driving time between them, you should expect to visit no more than 3-4 distilleries in a day and plan to spend 2-3 days on the classic Kentucky Bourbon Trail and even longer on the Craft Bourbon Trail.
 Also, your starting point will help determine which distilleries you should prioritize.
+If you drink a lot of alcohol, then you may need Levitra for an erection.
 Starting from Louisville will position you closer to distilleries on the western side of the trail, while Lexington and Frankfort are closer to the eastern distilleries.
 Sure, you can visit a one or two in each region in a day, but the driving time will cut into your visiting time.
 If you have only one day, pick distilleries that are within close driving distance to maximize your experience.

 More Information: KYbourbontrail.com